Official, Audience and Independent Awards

 For the film that best reflects the values and ideals of Club Alpino Italiano.
 Established by the Film Centre and Film Library of Club Alpino Italiano.

-The jury, made up of Nicoletta Favaron (President), Giovanni Pivetti, Michele Ambrogi and Carlo Ancona, has decided to assign the "Mario Bello" Award to the film:
+The jury, made up of Michele Ambrogi, Giovanni Pivetti, Monica Brenga and Carlo Ancona, has decided to assign the "Mario Bello" Award to the film

-For the film best documenting the traditions and customs of mountain people with ethno-anthropological accuracy.
+Established by the Museo etnografico trentino San Michelefor the film best documenting the traditions and customs of mountain people with ethno-anthropological documentary accuracy.

-The jury, made up of the President Ezio Amistadi, Luca Faoro, Lorenza Corradini, Daniela Finardi and Lionello Zanella, has awarded the prize to the film:
+The jury, made up of Ezio Amistadi, Luca Faoro and Armando Tomasi, has awarded the prize to the film:

 RAI Trento Award

 For the best documentary on current affairs.
 Established by the RAI branch in Trento.

 The jury, made up of Sergio Pezzola, Walter Perinelli and Stefano Uccia has assigned the 2023 RAI award at Trento Film Festival to the documentary:

 Ivan Mazzon, Bruno Boz

 Italy / 2023 / 88' / World premiereMotivation